 4. With the Direct Primary Care/Concierge Family Medicine model, family care physicians are able to build a long-lasting, equally satisfying relationship with each of their patients.

-In addition, 97% of DPC patients think “their doctors take a personal interest in their health care”, which is more than one-third higher than those in the traditional family practice.
+Also, 97% of DPC patients think "their doctors take a personal interest in their health care," which is more than one-third higher than those in the traditional family practice.